CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 How do we handle the age differences?
 We see incredible value in having different high school aged young people working and experiencing side by side.
 We create an environment where the older kids are expected to show kindness and generosity to the younger kids and this inter-young person mentoring, built into our camp, is incredibly empowering for both the older and younger kids.
 It is the model we want young people who attend our camps to take back with them into their broader lives.

 Dan says, “A lot of people ask why we combine such a broad age of young people on one camp, but it is in that where I have seen the most beautiful teen behaviour.
 They get so much out of it, and it teaches them that even within the teen journey they have roles to play amongst each other.
 There are too many silos in our world, so we guide and mentor them to support each other, and when given the opportunity and a safe and supportive space, they are expert ‘youth workers’ for each other.
-You should see the way the older kids kindly and patiently explain things to the younger ones and the way the younger kids look up to the older ones - this is genuinely good for their mental health.”
+You should see the way the older kids kindly and patiently explain things to the younger ones and the way the younger kids look up to the older ones - I believe this is genuinely good for their inner self worth.”

 For the above to work safely, Our experienced staff will role model exceptional values and respectful, honest communication.
 We are open and experienced in talking to teens about drugs and alcohol, party culture, consent and sex education, mental health and anything else they may want or need to talk about.
 Discussing these topics helps to enable teens to lead healthy lives and make informed and safe decisions.

-* Wangat Lodge owner Dan Lyons is a qualified youth worker and bush adventure therapist with over 20 years working in the youth sector in schools, youth services and universities.
+* Wangat Lodge owner Dan Lyons is a qualified youth worker and bush adventure group work practitioner with over 20 years working in the youth sector in schools, youth services and universities.
 Our guides have a diverse range of qualifications and life experience and have been carefully selected as exceptional mentors.
 Our teen camps are not “therapy”, rather they provide experiential learning and mentoring, but have the capacity and a safe environment for producing exceptional therapeutic benefits to young people.
 For more information about our staff please visit our Meet the crew! page.

 What will your teen do?